 Book Upload Space

 This setting allows you to enforce a per-book storage quota for books on your network.
 By default this setting is not activated on your PressbooksEDU network.
-To enforce a size quota for individual books, 1) click the check box in front of the ‘Limit total size of files uploaded to’ prompt, 2) enter the per book quota size you’d like to impose (numerical values in megabytes or MB), and 3) click ‘Save Changes’.
+To enforce a size quota for individual books:

-If you choose to impose a per-book storage limit on your network, users who have exceeded the limit will be unable to upload new media to their books, and will see an “Upload Limit Exceeded: Sorry, you have used your space allocation of ### MB.
-Please delete some files to upload more files.” message when attempting to add new files.
+If you choose to impose a per-book storage limit on your network, users who have exceeded the limit will be unable to upload new media to their books, and will see the following message: “Upload Limit Exceeded: Sorry, you have used your space allocation of ### MB.
+Please delete some files to upload more files.” when attempting to add new files.
 As a PressbooksEDU network manager, you can also monitor per book space usage with the book list or network analytics stats pages.

 Max upload file size